What Is a Preferred Supplier in Travel?

 - A formal list of vendors/suppliers that power agencies (or agency groups) have agreed to book

-Does my Travel Agency Need a Preferred Supplier List?
+Does My Travel Agency Need a Preferred Supplier List?

 For new agents, it may be a little confusing.
 If you’re not a power travel agency, how do you get a preferred supplier list?
 Do you even need one?

-Good news here!
+The good news here!
 Chances are, you probably already have a group of preferred suppliers even if you’ve never heard of the word.
 Agencies with smaller sales (maybe this is you?) typically use their consortium, franchise, and/or host agency’s formal preferred supplier list.

 What’s the Benefit of a Preferred Supplier List?